Dr. Eunjung Choi

 With excellent record of both research and piano performance/pedagogy, Dr. Eunjung Choi cooperates our music department to foster Claflin students as a visionary leader and provides her service to music education field.

-In addition to her active schedule as a soloist, collaborative artist, master-class clinician, and adjudicator, Dr. Choi is chair of the young artist/chamber music competitions of the South Carolina Music Teachers Association and also serves on the board of directors of the Korean Association of Piano Pedagogy.
+In addition to her active schedule as a soloist, collaborative artist, masterclass clinician, and adjudicator, Dr. Choi has been very active in the South Carolina Music Teachers Association, serving as Vice President for Conferences, Vice President for Competitions, Conference Ads/Booklet Chair, and Chair of Young Artist/Chamber Competitions.
+She is also on the board member of the Korean Association of Piano Pedagogy.

 - Doctor of Musical Arts, Piano Pedagogy, University of South Carolina-Columbia